Slurry & Process Test Work

 Our work is rooted in a deep understanding of the material properties with which we work, and fundamental to our business is our comprehensive network of in-house laboratories.

-Our test capabilities include material and clay characterization, rheology, pipe loop tests, slurry wear tests, thickening, filtration, hydro-cyclones, tailings deposition, filter cake conveyability, and mine backfill characterization.
+Our test capabilities include material and clay characterization, rheology, pipe loop tests, slurry wear tests, thickening, filtration, hydro-cyclones, tailings deposition, filter cake conveyability, and mine backfill characterization, including UCS and triaxial tests to determine optimum binder content.

 Our laboratories are located in Cape Town, Cornwall, Denver, Santiago, Sudbury and Perth.
 All our facilities conduct bench top de-watering tests, rotational viscometer tests and material characterisation tests.
 Our largest facility in Cape Town is able to conduct slurry pipeline tests in 300 mm diameter pipelines as well measuring the effect of solids on pump performance for a range of different pump and impeller diameters.
 Slurry wear tests are done using either accelerated wear tests or long term wear tests to determine the wear performance of different pipe lining materials for specific slurries.